samc-netizen/Open-Source-Software-24BHI10026-/README.md

-# Open-Source-Software-24BHI10026-
 # Open Source Software Audit Project

-## Student Details
+## Student Information

-Name: Sumit Kumar Chandwani
+**Name:** Sumit Kumar Chandwani

-Registration Number: 24BHI10026
+**Registration Number:** 24BHI10026

 ---

-## Chosen Software
+## Selected Open Source Software

-Python
+**Python**

 ---

-## Project Description
+## Project Overview

-This project is part of the Open Source Software course.
-It focuses on analyzing Python as an open-source software, including its origin, licensing, ecosystem, and practical usage in a Linux environment.
+This project is developed as part of the Open Source Software course.
+The objective is to study and analyze Python as an open-source software system, focusing on its origin, licensing model, ecosystem, and role within a Linux environment.

-Additionally, five shell scripts are implemented to demonstrate Linux command-line skills and automation concepts.
+In addition to theoretical analysis, the project includes practical implementation using Bash scripting.
+Five shell scripts have been designed and executed to demonstrate system-level operations, automation, and interaction with Linux utilities.

 ---

+## Objectives

+* To understand the philosophy and principles of open-source software
+* To analyze the licensing and ecosystem of Python
+* To gain hands-on experience with Linux command-line tools
+* To implement automation using shell scripting

+---

-## Shell Scripts Overview
+## Shell Script Modules

 ### Script 1: System Identity Report

-Displays system information such as kernel version, logged-in user, home directory, system uptime, date, and Linux distribution.
+Generates a summary of system-level information including kernel version, active user, home directory, uptime, and operating system details.

 ### Script 2: FOSS Package Inspector

-Checks whether Python is installed on the system and displays its version and details.
+Verifies the installation status of Python and retrieves relevant package details from the system.

 ### Script 3: Disk and Permission Auditor

-Analyzes important directories and shows their size, permissions, owner, and group.
+Examines key system directories and reports their disk usage, ownership, and access permissions.

 ### Script 4: Log File Analyzer

-Reads a log file and counts occurrences of a keyword such as "error".
+Processes system log files to identify and count occurrences of specific keywords such as "error".

 ### Script 5: Open Source Manifesto Generator

-Takes user input and generates a personalized open-source philosophy statement saved to a file.
+Collects user input and generates a personalized statement reflecting open-source values, saved as a text file.

 ---

-## Requirements
+## System Requirements

-* Linux environment (Ubuntu / GitHub Codespaces recommended)
+* Linux-based environment (Ubuntu or GitHub Codespaces recommended)
 * Bash shell
-* Basic Linux commands (chmod, grep, awk, etc.)
+* Standard Linux utilities (grep, awk, chmod, du, etc.)

 ---

-## How to Run the Scripts
+## Execution Instructions

-Step 1: Clone the repository
+### Step 1: Clone the Repository

 git clone https://github.com/samc-netizen/Open-Source-Software-24BHI10026-

-Step 2: Navigate to folder
+### Step 2: Navigate to Project Directory

 cd Open-Source-Software-24BHI10026-

+### Step 3: Grant Execution Permissions

-Step 3: Give execution permission chmod +x *.sh
+chmod +x *.sh

-Step 4: Run scripts
+### Step 4: Execute Scripts

 ./script1.sh
 ./script2.sh